Weighing stars from birth to death: mass determination methods across the HRD: Semi-empirical and analytic relations

 A star's angular radius, $\Theta$, can be determined empirically through the stellar bolometric flux, \fbol, and effective temperature, $\teff$, according to $\Theta = ( F_{\rm bol} / \sigma T_{\rm eff}^4 )^{1/2}$, where $\sigma$ is the Stefan-Boltzmann constant. \fbol\ is determined empirically by fitting stellar atmosphere models to the star's observed SED, assembled from archival broadband photometry over as large a span of wavelength as possible, preferably from the ultraviolet to the mid-infrared (i.e., \texttt{GALEX} to \texttt{WISE}).
-As demonstrated in \citet{StassunGaiaPlanets:2017}, with this wavelength coverage for the constructed SEDs, the resulting \fbol\ are generally determined with an accuracy of a few percent when $\teff$\ is known spectroscopically. \gaia parallaxes are then used to determine the physical stellar radius $\rstar$.
+As demonstrated in \citet{StassunGaiaPlanets:2017}, with this wavelength coverage for the constructed SEDs, the resulting \fbol\ are generally determined with an accuracy of a few percent when $\teff$\ is known spectroscopically. \citet{StassunGaiaEB:2016} showed that summing up the measured broadband fluxes and interpolating between them, can recover $\sim$95\% of the bolometric flux.
+The use of atmosphere models is to provide a more physical interpolation between the measured fluxes than simple linear interpolation.
+It also allows to extrapolate to the UV for the hottest stars, where the measured broadband fluxes do not reach the same accuracy. \gaia parallaxes are then used to determine the physical stellar radius $\rstar$.
+In general, the interstellar extinction/reddening must also be included as a fitted parameter, unless an independent estimate is available from Galactic dust maps.
+In regions of high extinction (e.g., the Galactic plane), the extinction can introduce uncertainties in $F_{\rm bol}$ of a few percent or more, especially if the blue end of the SED is not well constrained \citep[see, e.g.,][]{StassunGaiaEB:2016}.
+However, the impact on the inferred stellar radius is still generally minor because $R_\star \propto F_{\rm bol}^{1/2}$.

+Finally, the bolometric luminosity can be calculated directly from the bolometric flux and the parallax, depending linearly on both, and therefore in most cases can be determined with an accuracy of a few percent.
+This method is to be preferred over calculating the bolometric luminosity via the spectroscopic effective temperature and the Stefan-Boltzmann relation, as this would then introduce large uncertainties via the large dependence on $T_{\rm eff}^4$.